MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlServer.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlServer** cmdlet returns information about one or more ssSDS servers.
+The **Get-AzureRmSqlServer** cmdlet returns information about one or more Azure SQL Database servers.
 Specify the name of a server to see information for only that server.

 ## EXAMPLES